 Its parapets and side walls were badly damaged in the 18th century and again in the famous flood of August 1829, giving the appearance it still has today.”

-After enjoying the bridge and the river for awhile and before we moved on, we popped into the Carrbridge Artists Studio where I purchased this print by local artist Jeff Buttress.
+After enjoying the bridge and the river for a while, we popped into the Carrbridge Artists Studio, where I purchased this print by local artist Jeff Buttress.
 It will always be a beautiful reminder of a beautiful place.